func4plus1/lmiad/README.md

 * tightening API's
 * improving documentation.

+ML Technical Debt:
+* *ML systems have a special capacity for incurring technical debt, because they have all of the maintenance problems of traditional code plus an additional set of ML-specific issues.*
-> This debt may be difficult to detect because it exists at the system level rather than the code level.
+* *This debt may be difficult to detect because it exists at the system level rather than the code level.*

-Reasons fortechnical debt in ML systems:
+Types of Technial devt in ML Systems:
-* Entanglement
+* **Entanglement**
-> Machine learning systems mix signals together, entangling them and making isolation of improvements impossible.
+  * Machine learning systems mix signals together, entangling them and making isolation of improvements impossible.

-> .
-No inputs are ever really independent.
+  * No inputs are ever really independent.

-> We refer to this here
-as the CACE principle: Changing Anything Changes Everything.
-CACE applies not only to input signals, but also to hyper-parameters, learning settings, sampling methods, convergence thresholds, data selection, and essentially every other possible tweak.
+  * CACE principle: Changing Anything Changes Everything.
+  * CACE applies not only to input signals, but also:
+    * hyper-parameters
+    * learning settings
+    * sampling methods
+    * convergence thresholds
+    * data selection
+    * and essentially every other possible tweak.

-* Correction Cascades
+* **Correction Cascades**
-> A correction model creates a new system dependency... making it significantly more expensive to analyze improvements to that model in the future.
+  * A correction model creates a new system dependency... making it significantly more expensive to analyze improvements to that model in the future.

-> Once in place, a correction cascade can create an improvement deadlock, as improving the accuracy of any individual component actually leads to system-level detriments.
+  * Once in place, a correction cascade can create an improvement deadlock, as improving the accuracy of any individual component actually leads to system-level detriments.

-* Undeclared Consumers
+* **Undeclared Consumers**
-> Without access controls, some (model) consumers may be undeclared, silently using the output of a given model as an input to another system (visibility debt).
+ * Without access controls, some (model) consumers may be undeclared, silently using the output of a given model as an input to another system (visibility debt).

-> Undeclared consumers are expensive at best and dangerous at worst, because they create a hidden tight coupling of a model to other parts of the stack.
+ * Undeclared consumers are expensive at best and dangerous at worst, because they create a hidden tight coupling of a model to other parts of the stack.
 Changes to the model will very likely impact these other parts, potentially in ways that are unintended, poorly understood, and detrimental.

-> In practice,
-this tight coupling can radically increase the cost and difficulty of making any changes to the model at all, even if they are improvements (and can create hidden feedback loops).
+*  In practice, this tight coupling can radically increase the cost and difficulty of making any changes to the model at all, even if they are improvements (and can create hidden feedback loops).

-Unstable Data Dependencies
+* **Unstable Data Dependencies**

-> some input signals are unstable, meaning that they qualitatively or quantitatively change behavior over time.
+  * some input signals are unstable, meaning that they qualitatively or quantitatively change behavior over time.

-> engineering ownership of the input signal is separate from the engineering ownership of the model that consumes it.
+  * engineering ownership of the input signal is separate from the engineering ownership of the model that consumes it.

-> This is dangerous because even “improvements” to input signals may have arbitrary detrimental effects in the consuming system that are costly to diagnose and address.
+  * This is dangerous because even “improvements” to input signals may have arbitrary detrimental effects in the consuming system that are costly to diagnose and address.

-> One common **mitigation strategy** for unstable data dependencies is to create a versioned copy of a given signal.
+  * One common **mitigation strategy** for unstable data dependencies is to create a versioned copy of a given signal.

-> Versioning carries its own costs, however,
+   * Versioning carries its own costs, however,
     * potential staleness (concept drift not addresssed)
     * cost to maintain multiple versions of the same signal over time

 ## (2011) [Philosophy and the practice of Bayesian statistics](http://www.stat.columbia.edu/~gelman/research/unpublished/philosophy.pdf)